topo-gps/ios-manual/en/waypoints/importing_waypoints.rst

 If the waypoints were imported succesfully, you will return to the main map screen and the map will be zoomed to the imported waypoints.
 In the waypoints screen (Menu > Waypoints) all imported waypoints can be found in a newly created folder.

+How to import a geodata file from iMessage is explained in a :ref:`separate section <sec-imessage-import>`.